Idaho outscores Colorado State 61-50 in Potato Bowl - News 12 Now

 Colorado State: One of the biggest storylines heading into the 2017 season will be the quarterback position.

 Idaho: The Vandals will look to exit FBS with a bang and claim only their second conference title since moving up in 1996.
-Idaho’s last conference championship came in 1998 when it won the Big West, which competed in FBS at the time.
+Idaho’s last conference championship came in 1998 in the Big West.

 More AP college football: www.collegefootball.ap.org and https://twitter.com/AP_Top25